The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 “Nothing,” she said.
 “Tell me about the temple.”

 He was quiet for a moment.
-Then he began to speak — softly, in the dark, as if telling a story rather than describing a building — about a Rekha Deula of a scale that had not been attempted since the great shrines of Lingaraja, about a structure that would face the rising sun so that the first light of morning entered the sanctum exactly, about the chariot form he had imagined — the temple as the sun god’s chariot, with twelve pairs of stone wheels, stone horses in full stride, the entire compound a single cosmological image in dressed stone.
-His voice, in the dark, was the voice of a man who had been carrying this inside him for years without knowing that someday someone would hand him the stone.
+Then he began to speak — softly, in the dark, as if telling a story — about a Rekha Deula of a scale not attempted since the great shrines of Lingaraja, about a structure that would face the rising sun so that first light entered the sanctum exactly at the solstice, about the chariot form he had been imagining for years: the temple as the sun god’s vehicle, twelve pairs of stone wheels, stone horses in full stride, the entire compound a single cosmological image in dressed stone.

 She listened.
 She let his voice fill the room the way the lamplight filled the corners — insufficient for everything, enough for this.